mitotic/slidoc/README.md

 ## Open text response question

-To be or note to be-that is the question.
+To be or not to be - that is the question.
 What is the answer?

 Answer: text